Are You Following the Rules?

 While it can be an intimidating process, it’s an important one.
 OSHA exists to keep you safe, your family safe, and your employees safe.
 With the holiday season upon us, we want to make sure every employee goes home safe to their loved ones.

-While safety of employees is of utmost importance, being on OSHA’s “naughty list” involves more than jeopardizing worker safety.
-It results in citations and fines – typically in significant dollar amounts, for the company at the fault.
+While the safety of employees is of utmost importance, being on OSHA’s “naughty list” involves more than jeopardizing worker safety.
+It results in citations and fines–typically in significant dollar amounts, for the company at the fault.
 Knowing how to fix those citations is critical.
 OSHA will inspect your facility again, and expects the proper protocol to be in place when they do.

 Master the OSHA Top 10

 OSHA has announced the preliminary list of Top 10 most frequently cited workplace safety violations for fiscal year 2017.
 Since these are the most common violations across the United States, let the Top 10 list serve as your safety checklist when assessing your facility.
-Chances are, if you’re in violation, it’s probably in one of the categories below.Let’s look at a few of the top contenders in further detail, and the actions you can take to ensure workplace safety and OSHA compliance.
+If you are in violation, chances are it’s probably in one of the categories below.Let’s look at a few of the top contenders in further detail and the actions you can take to ensure workplace safety and OSHA compliance.

 Identifying Fall Risks